 2.3.6 Potential New Requirements needed to support the use case

-[PR 5.x.6.001] A 5G system with multi orbit satellite access shall be able to support a mechanism for the network to recognize the presence of data for a UE with preferred network entry location.
+[PR 5.x.6.001] A 5G system with multi orbit satellite access shall be able to support a mechanism for the network to recognize the presence of data for a UE with preferred satellite ground station location.

-[PR 5.x.6.002] A 5G system with multi orbit satellite access shall be able to support a mechanism for the network to determine the network entry locations for various satellite systems for a specific UE.
+[PR 5.x.6.002] A 5G system with multi orbit satellite access shall be able to support a mechanism for the network to determine the satellite ground station locations for various satellite systems for a specific UE.